 A fifth coalition working in Region 7 is the Robertson County Community Coalition (RCCC).
-This coalition is financially supported through a drug-free communities grant and works in partnership with the Hearne Zero Tolerance Youth Coalition.
+This coalition is financially supported through a Drug-Free Communities (DFC) grant and works in partnership with the Hearne Zero Tolerance Youth Coalition.
 Together, both coalitions work with partners in Robertson County to address issues of alcohol abuse and drug use in the community.
+There is also an Anti-Smoking coalition for Brazos County funded under HHSC.